Wild Mountain Thyme: ‘Begorra begosh Americans! Good luck and goodbye’

 A movie called Wild Mountain Thyme it seems.

-With Joe Biden winning the US presidential election, we all thought 2020 was turning a corner, but then we caught wind of the film no one in Ireland asked for.
+With vaccines rolling out we all thought this pandemic was turning a corner but then we caught wind of the film no one in Ireland asked for.

 Wild Mountain Thyme is a star-studded affair with Jamie Dornan, Emily Blunt, Jon Hamm and Christopher Walken.
 Written and directed by John Patrick Shanley – and based on his play Outside Mullingar – it has the makings of an Irish classic.
 There’s romance, fields, tractors, farms, fields, a dodgy American cousin, and a trip to New York.